John Muir: Tributes and honors

-John Muir was featured on two U.S. commemorative postage stamps.
+John Muir was featured on two US commemorative postage stamps.
 A 5-cent stamp issued on April 29, 1964, was designed by Rudolph Wendelin, and showed Muir's face superimposed on a grove of redwood trees, and the inscription, "John Muir Conservationist".
 A 32-cent stamp issued on February 3, 1998, was part of the "Celebrate the Century" series, and showed Muir in Yosemite Valley, with the inscription "John Muir, Preservationist".
 An image of Muir, with the California condor and Half Dome, appears on the California state quarter released in 2005.
 A quotation of his appears on the reverse side of the Indianapolis Prize Lilly Medal for conservation.
 On December 6, 2006, California Governor Arnold Schwarzenegger and First Lady Maria Shriver inducted John Muir into the California Hall of Fame located at The California Museum for History, Women, and the Arts.

 The John Muir Trust is a Scottish charity established as a membership organization in 1983 to conserve wild land and wild places.
 It has more than 11,000 members internationally.

 The John Muir Birthplace Charitable Trust is a Scottish charity whose aim is to support John Muir's birthplace in Dunbar, which opened in 2003 as an interpretative centre focused on Muir's work.
 A statue of Muir as a boy by the Ukrainian sculptor Valentin Znoba had been unveiled outside the house in 1997.

 Muirite (a mineral), Erigeron muirii, Carlquistia muirii (two species of aster), Ivesia muirii (a member of the rose family), Troglodytes troglodytes muiri (a wren), Ochotona princeps muiri (a pika), Thecla muirii (a butterfly), Calamagrostis muiriana (a Sierra Nevada subalpine-alpine grass) and Amplaria muiri (a millipede) were all named after John Muir.

 In 2006, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.